Aleem Punja, Sector Lead for CPIN, discusses the challenges of deployment and why the child welfare sector continues to move forward

 Fast Facts on CPIN

 CPIN – The new Child Protection Information Network that will allow Children’s Aid Societies to share confidential child protection information between agencies in a secure way.
 CPIN will also be used to manage case files and finances.
-CPIN is a five-year project led and funded by the Ministry of Children and Youth Services who are responsible for the technical development and management of the IT infrastructure of this product.
+CPIN is a five-year project led and funded by the Ministry of Children, Community and Social Servicess who are responsible for the technical development and management of the IT infrastructure of this product.

 15 – The number of Children’s Aid Societies now using CPIN